SOCIAL SIGNALPLAYBOOK

 GVFeaturing Gary Vaynerchuk

-Images vs. Videos: The Reach Dilemma on Social Media
+Images vs. Videos: Analyzing User Reach on Social Media Platforms

-Images are currently reaching more new users than videos on social media platforms.
+Images are currently more effective than videos at reaching new users on social media platforms.

 Signal Score